taskcluster/taskcluster-docs/src/manual/devel/best-practices/microservices.md

 Other dependencies should also be kept up-to-date as much as possible.
 Tools like [Greenkeeper](https://greenkeeper.io/) can be very useful for this purpose.

-### Shrinkwrap

-Dependencies for deployed services are handled with [`npm shrinkwrap`](https://docs.npmjs.com/cli/shrinkwrap).
-This is to ensure that we are deploying a consistent tree of package versions, and that dependency upgrades are controlled and not automatic or surprising.

-When creating a new service, run `npm shrinkwrap` to generate an `npm-shrinkwrap.json` based on the packages you have installed in your development environment, then check that file into the Git repository.
-When beginning development on an existing service, the usual `npm install` will install the specific versions named in the `npm-shrinkwrap.json`.

-*Important*: npm versions before 3.0 do not deal with devDependencies correctly and will cause failures in deployment that do not appear in local runs or Travis.
-Use a newer version of Node/npm.
+## Managing Dependencies

+We have moved from [npm](https://docs.npmjs.com/cli/npm) to [yarn](https://yarnpkg.com/) for as much as possible.
+This means that you should not `npm install` anything and there is no `npm-shrinkwrap.json`.
+Generally you'll want `yarn install` and `yarn add` in place of `npm install` and `npm install <package>`.
+Yarn should keep everything in a `yarn.lock` file that is committed to version control.

-When changing a service's dependencies, use the `npm` comands.
+When changing a service's dependencies, use the `yarn` comands.
-This will update both `package.json` and `npm-shrinkwrap.json` automatically.
+This will update both `package.json` and `yarn.lock` automatically.

- * `npm install --save some-lib`
+ * `yarn add some-lib`
- * `npm uninstall --save some-lib`
+ * `yarn remove some-lib`
- * `npm install --save some-lib@^2.3.0`  (to update an existing dependency's version)
+ * `yarn add some-lib@^2.3.0`  (to update an existing dependency's version)

 It is the service owner's responsibility to keep dependencies up to date.
-The `npm outdated` command gives a useful overview of available updates.
+The `yarn outdated` command gives a useful overview of available updates.
-In general, try to keep packages up to date within semver constraints (so, fix things displayed in red in `npm outdated`), but be cautious that the new code you are incorporating into your service is trustworthy.
+In general, try to keep packages up to date within semver constraints (so, fix things displayed in red in `yarn outdated`), but be cautious that the new code you are incorporating into your service is trustworthy.
 In an ideal world, that means a thorough security review.
 In the real world, that probably means a lot less.